 Fast Chargers You Can Use With Your iPhone

 Apple provides power adapters of 10W, 12W, 18W, 29W, 30W, 61W, 87W, and 96W.
-While some of them are included in iPad and Macbook boxes, they are all considered "fast chargers" and all fast-charge iPhones.
+While some of them are included in iPad and Macbook boxes, they are all considered "fast chargers" that shorten iPhone charging time.
 The downside is that these higher wattage adapters are larger and heavier.

 To fast charge, you need a fast-charging phone and power adapter.
 The charging power and speed depend on the minimum output of the two devices.
 If an iPhone supports 18W fast charging, then the maximum charging capacity is 18W, even if you use a 96W charger.